AlexNisnevich/blog/_posts/2024-05-31-wordbots_retrospective.md

 We were able to get off to a running start by leveraging tools we were already familiar with – Scala 2.10 and [Montague](https://github.com/Workday/upshot-montague) on the parser side and the JavaScript+React+Redux+Material UI ecosystem on the client side – but this also proved to be a double-edged sword in some cases:
 * Using JavaScript from the beginning instead of TypeScript led to a painful migration process as we realized how crucial the type-safety guarantees of TypeScript were for what we were doing.
-* Material UI proved not to be an ideal UI framework for making things like "game-y", and I had to mess with it intensively over many years to get Wordbots to look more like a game than like, say, a business application.
+* Material UI proved not to be an ideal UI framework for making things look "game-y", and I had to mess with it intensively over many years to get Wordbots to look more like a game than like, say, a business application.
 * And my deep reliance on the Scala 2.10 macro system for the parse-tree-visualization feature of Montague makes it impossible to run the Wordbots parser with any version of Scala newer than 2014.
 Among other issues, this means that the Wordbots parser can never compile down to JavaScript (alas, [Scala.js](https://www.scala-js.org/) requires Scala 2.11+) for running in the browser.

-## <a name="final-thoughts"></a>Final Thoughts / Conclusions
+## <a name="final-thoughts"></a>Final Thoughts

-[TODO this section]
+I suppose I should write some kind of conclusion, but I don't know what else I have to add at this point.
+Working on Wordbots was an enormous undertaking, and while the journey was rocky, I'm glad to have made it to the other side.
+I learned a lot from this process, and I feel it's made me both a better developer and a better project manager, for lack of a better word.

+I don't know what my next big project will be.
+I'm still somewhat recovering from the Wordbots process.
+I'd like to do something a little smaller in scope next, maybe something without an NLP component.
+But we'll see!

 ## <a name="acknowledgements"></a>Acknowledgements